Health, Wellness, & Counseling

 The Campus Mind Works website was created to support University of Michigan students who have been diagnosed with an ongoing mental health disorder.
 This site provides information and resources to help students manage their illness.

-The University of Michigan offers a variety of academic support services to help you succeed academically.
+The University of Michigan offers various academic support services to help you succeed academically.
 This website is designed to help you learn about the wide range of services on campus.

 Counseling and Psychological Services (CAPS)